-Depending on your industry and how you market and sell to customers, you may be familiar with the term Customer Relationship Management, or CRM.
+Depending on your industry and how you market and sell to customers, you may be familiar with the term Customer Relationship Management or CRM.
 A CRM tool helps businesses aggregate, organize, and analyze customer data to better manage relationships with customers.

-For many businesses, managing customer relationships is a matter of collecting and interpreting data to better understand who your customers are and how you can best market to them.
+For many marketers, managing customer relationships is a matter of collecting and interpreting data to better understand who your customers are and how you can best market to them.
 And Mailchimp has a number of tools to help with these goals.
 By bringing all your audience data into Mailchimp, you’ll start to:

 - Get a better sense of who your audience is.

 When you create a central location for customer data, you see a clearer picture of who you’re talking to (it may surprise you).

 - Send the right content to the right people.